-An overview of the nature and type of the key measures used to take account of these risks, including risks difficult to measure (values need not be disclosed).
+• An overview of the nature and type of the key measures used to take account of these risks, including risks difficult to measure (values need not be disclosed).

 The organization has an operational risk matrix that includes a risk category called "Labor Relations and Workplace Safety", with a specific risk type for "Remuneration issues (non-compliance with contract, regulations and/or Code of Ethics)".
-During the year 2022, only one incident of an operational nature (human error) of low impact and without repercussions for the organization, materialized.
+Only incidents of an operational nature (human error) of low impact and without repercussions for the organization, materialized.